PolarBears-studio/player-controller/docs/api-reference.md

 ## StairsSystem

-Any stair shaped collision object or curb can be procedurally handled by this node, allowing players to ascend and descend whatever whatever heights you deem them capable of stepping over.
+Any stair shaped collision object or curb can be procedurally handled by this node, allowing players to ascend and descend whatever heights you deem them capable of stepping over.

 | Export Name      | Description |
 | :--              | :--         |